 Earlier in the Administration, Surya managed fifteen senior policy professionals as the head of strategy and policy at the U.S. Customs and Boarder Protection (CBP), the largest civilian led law enforcement agency in the United States and a component of DHS.
 While at CBP, he developed immigration pathways and trade policies to adapt to the COVID-19 pandemic and represented the agency on the DHS China Working Group addressing malign activity in trade, forced labor, and intellectual property.

-On Capitol Hill, Surya served as Chief of Staff and Tax Counsel for Congressman James B. Renacci (R-OH).
+On Capitol Hill, Surya served as Chief of Staff and General Counsel for Congressman James B. Renacci (R-OH).
 He was the Congressman’s chief policy advisor and managed the D.C. and District offices.
 Surya was responsible for shaping the overall strategic vision of the Congressman’s Ways and Means Committee portfolio, specifically in tax, trade, and energy.
 While on the Hill, Surya lead a team of tax lawyers in developing a pro-growth consumption-based tax reform plan, an international tax reform discussion draft, and legislation - signed into law - overhauling the partnership audit regime.
 In addition, he oversaw all legislative and communication initiatives as well as a robust fundraising operation.

 Before working on Capitol Hill, Surya was Managing Director - Taxes at Airlines for America.
 In this role, Surya handled federal, state, local and international tax issues affecting the major domestic airlines, working closely with legislative and administrative bodies to manage the tax burden.
 In addition, Surya represented the airline industry on the U.S. Chamber of Commerce Tax Committee and the California Taxpayers Association Board of Directors.
 Surya previously served as Counsel - Tax & Trade in the Tax and Accounting Policy Department of the American Petroleum Institute (API).
 In that capacity, Surya drafted comments on proposed regulations, monitored legislation, and supported API's advocacy efforts.
 Surya also managed the API policy subcommittees on accounting, international trade compliance, and excise tax.